jestenough/code-challenges/collections/learngo/05-write-your-first-library-package/questions/README.md

 1. You can run a library package.
 2. In a library package, there should be a function named main (func main).
-3. You can compile a library package. *CORRECT*
+3. You can compile a library package.
 4. You have to compile a library package.

 > **1:** You can't, but you can import it from other packages.